andrew-johnson-4/lsts-tutorial/src/examples/batteries_not_included.md

 One argument for the Boolean branching condition.
 Two arguments for each conditional branch.
 The if statement returns the value of one of the branches.
-For this reason all branches and the return type are parameterized.
+All branches and the return type are parameterized.
 The shared parameter will become the greatest-common-denominator of both branches.

 ```lsts